Perhaps, like me, you decided to try out Rainbow Six Siege on Steam during a free weekend.

 Quick disclaimer: I can’t guarantee that this will work for you, but it worked for me.
 If you’re reading this in the far future then this method may also become outdated and no longer work. ¯\_(ツ)_/¯

 - Start the Rainbow Six Siege download on Uplay.
 Pause the download a minute in, after the file structure has been created.
 Navigate to the game’s location on Uplay and check that the files are indeed there (see step 3), then cancel the download.
-(You probably only need to get the directory itself made here, but better safe than sorry if you can wait the extra minute)
+(You probably only need to get the directory itself made here, but better safe than sorry if you can wait the full minute)

 - Quit Uplay.